microsoft/rnx-kit/packages/align-deps/README.md

 are curated from real apps.
 You can even bring your own presets that are tailored to your needs.

-Note that this tool was previously known as `dep-check`, but we renamed to avoid name clashes and other reasons.
+Note that this tool was previously known as `dep-check`, but it was renamed to avoid name clashes and other reasons.
 For more details, you can read the RFC:
 <https://github.com/microsoft/rnx-kit/pull/1757>.

 If you want to learn how `align-deps` is used at Microsoft, and see a demo of